 Thanksgiving may be one of the best things about late fall and we're not the only ones that take time to say thanks while feasting at this time of year.
-Canadians do Thanksgiving on the second Monday of October, and their celebration is actually older than ours.
+Canadians celebrate Thanksgiving on the second Monday of October, and their holiday is actually older than ours.
 Canadian Thanksgiving dates back to 1578 when an arctic explorer and his crew gave thanks for safe travels.
-Today, our two Thanksgivings happen in different months but are pretty similar when it comes to the menu.
-There are differences though, here are four things that make a Canadian Thanksgiving unique.
+Today, our two Thanksgivings happen in different months but are actually pretty similar when it comes to the menu.
+There are a few aspects of Canadian Thanksgiving that make it unique, though.

-Forget the casserole dish and the marshmallow toppings: In Canada, sweet potatoes are either baked or whipped into a creamy, smooth puree using buttermilk and dijon.
+Forget the casserole dish and the marshmallow toppings: In Canada, sweet potatoes are either baked or whipped into a creamy, smooth purée using buttermilk and dijon.
 For a sweeter version of this Canadian favorite, skip the dijon and buttermilk and opt for molasses, brown sugar, and orange juice or the simplest and most elemental version with just maple syrup and butter.
 No matter how you enjoy your sweet potatoes, know that they're a staple at Canadian Thanksgiving, too.

-Though we love this cured meat in everything from breakfast sandwiches to cookies, for Americans bacon is optional on Thanksgiving.
-For Canadians it's not.
-They add Canadian bacon to all kinds of casseroles, to give everything from stuffing to gratins extra flavor.
+Though we love this cured meat in everything from breakfast sandwiches to cookies, Americans view bacon as optional on Thanksgiving.
+For Canadians, it's not.
+They add Canadian bacon to all kinds of casseroles, giving everything from stuffing to gratins extra flavor.
 It is a celebration of their country, after all.